Tej-55/kat-sqAmp-calculation/README.md

 - KAT by Adamdad: https://github.com/Adamdad/kat
 - Skanformer by Riteshbhalerao11 : https://github.com/Riteshbhalerao11/Skanformer

-The project was developed as part of the Google Summer of Code application for the "Titans for squared amplitude calculation" project.
+The project was developed as part of the Google Summer of Code application for the "Next-Generation Transformer Models for Symbolic Calculations of Squared Amplitudes in HEP" project.